tymsoncyferki/RideFMB/README.md

 - Mobile responsiveness
 - Easy search for riders and events
 - Multiple filter and sort options for browsing data
+- More natural site navigation
-- Better SEO and site navigation
+- Better SEO (hopefully)